movestore/movestore.github.io/files/README_template.md

-# README template for App Documentation
+# App Documentation

+All App developers are obliged to provide a complete documentation of their App, so that future users understand run details, results and possible error occurances.
+Please fill in the below template and use it as your README file in your GibHub repository.

 -------------------
+# README template

-# Name of App
+## Name of App

 MoveApps